sushantbramhacharya/CProgramming_LEC/Assignment_1/README.md

 # Generation of the computer
 - ## First Generation Computer
     - Computers like UNIVAC
     - Uses Vaccumn tubes as main technonlogy
     - Covers large Area
     - Slow processing Power than other Generations
+- ## Second Generation Computer
+    - Uses Transistors as main technonlogy
+    - Compact than Firs Gens
+    - Faster than First Gen Computer

 # Difference between compiler and interpreter
 ## Compiler
 - It scans whole source code and compile it into object code